CC-sci/parties-in-opinion-space/README.md

 This code models the motion of political parties trying to maximise their voters under a Hotelling- Downs framework.
-It aplies the techniques of statistical mechanics, since the situation is analogous to an energy-minimisation problem.
+It applies the techniques of statistical mechanics, since the situation is analogous to an energy-minimisation problem.
 In particular, this code uses the Metropolis Monte Carlo algorithm.

 The programme can be run from a terminal with ```python main.py```, or in ipython ```run main```.
+This will produce plots of four parties moving along two policy axes.

 In addition, the following options are available.
-For a four-party equilibrium choose p1 and p2 equal to 2 or higher, for example.
+For a four-party equilibrium set p1 and p2 equal to 2 or higher, for example.

 usage: ```main.py [-h] [-1d] [-o OUTPUT] [-H] [-S] [-D] [-t] [-M] [-n NUMBER] [-r] [-p1 TURNOUTPARAMETER]